 Subscribe to evo magazine

 As always, these stone-cold bargains were intermingled with others that are overpriced and/or potential money pits waiting to swallow your savings, so you need to keep your wits about you at all times.
-Should you really splash out on that Audi RS4?
-Is it wise to take the plunge on that Fiesta ST?
+Should you really splash out on that BMW i8?
+Is it wise to take the plunge on that Hyundai i30 N?
 Well, that’s ultimately down to you, but we’ve taken steps to help you make the right decision.

 Best used car deals of the week

 Below are our best used car spots of the week...

 McLaren’s 600LT is one of the best supercars of the last decade, taking the top spot in 2018’s evo Car of the Year with its unmatched driver-machine connection.
 It also has a power plant to match, with a 3.8-litre twin-turbocharged flat-plane crank V8 sending 592bhp and 457lb ft of torque to the rear for a 2.9sec 0-62mph time and 204mph top speed.

 Despite the 600LT’s incredible performance, prices appear to take a steep dive as soon as they roll off the forecourt.
 After only 920 miles on the road, this near-new example has already fallen to under £140,000.
 It doesn’t come without plenty of options, either, with the carbonfibre interior upgrade, uprated Bowers and Wilkins sound system and more, all coming equipped.

 The i30 N Performance is a staggering first attempt at a hot hatch for Hyundai, but with development backed by former BMW M boss Albert Biermann, perhaps it shouldn’t come as much of a surprise...
 A 2-litre turbocharged four-pot sends 271bhp and 279lb ft of torque to the front wheels in Performance guise, good for a 6.1sec 0-62mph time and 155mph top speed.